cweider/yajsml/readme.md

 # Yajsml #

 Yajsml is yet another (Common)JS module loader.
 It is a server-side component that allows JavaScript code to be distributed in a reliable and performant way.
-It’s three features are:
+Its three features are:

  - Proxy pass through for individual resource requests.
  - Bulk responses for requests of closely associated resources (e.g. dependencies) when a request specifies a JSONP-style callback.